mziia/go-gis/README.md

-# geogoth
+# gogis

-> GeoGoth is a package for creating geojson using golang language
+> gogis is a package for creating geojson using golang language

 ## Contents